omeka/omeka-s-enduser/docs/sites/site_pages.md

 - Flickr: includes buttons to share on Facebook, Tumblr, X, and Pinterest or to take you to the media on Flickr.
 The caption, creator, and attribution are also featured.
 - Vimeo: includes buttons to like, add to watch later, and share.
 In addition to the play and volume controls, there options to enable closed captions, view a transcript, view settings, make the video full screen, or view the video on Vimeo.
 - Youtube: includes buttons to make the video full screen and watch the video on YouTube.

+You can view a full list of sites that make list via [oEmbed's provider list](https://oembed.com/providers.json).

 ### Page date and time